 Biography

-Performer, recording artist and writer with expertise in the field of Jean Sibelius’ solo piano works and as a renowned duo pianist, Joseph extends his series of Sibelius recordings through a collaboration with the violinist Fenella Humphreys for Resonus Classics released in January 2022.
-A third volume of piano works is planned for later this year on the Quartz label.
-The premiere of a new work for piano duet by Edwin Roxburgh with Piano 4 Hands and a new commission of a set of solo piano pieces from David Matthews to be premiered at the Three Choirs Festival in July 2022 are two highlights of the current season.
+Performer, recording artist and writer with expertise in the field of Jean Sibelius’ solo piano works and as a renowned duo pianist, Joseph extended his series of Sibelius recordings through a collaboration with the violinist Fenella Humphreys for Resonus Classics released in 2022.

 Joseph studied with Hilary Coates at Wells Cathedral School and Christopher Elton at the Royal Academy of Music, after reading music at Christ’s College, University of Cambridge.
 He also studied privately with Piers Lane.
 He won the Maisie Lewis Young Artists Award in 1996 which led to a Wigmore Hall recital debut the following year.